RavensbourneWebMedia/MagazineMashUp/session 9/readme.md

 Before we start pulling in posts and pages, we need to configure some main settings of WordPress.
 For example, my title right now is “The Bootstrap Blog”, hard coded in HTML.
 I want the <title> and h1 of my site to be changeable through the back end.

-In your dashboard, go to `Settings > General`.
+In your dashboard, go to Settings > General.
 Set your title.

 In `header.php`, change the contents of the title tag and main h1 tag to this code: